ddakebono/BTKSASelfPortrait/README.md

-# BTKSASelfPortrait
+# BTKSASelfPortrait For ChilloutVR
 BTK Standalone: Self Portrait is a small mod that adds a toggleable face camera to the Hud.

-This mod requires [UIExpansionKit](https://github.com/knah/VRCMods) or it will not work at all.
+This mod requires [BTKUILib](https://github.com/BTK-Development/BTKUILib) or it will not work at all.

-There's a couple settings in the UIExpansionKit mod settings menu.
+There's a couple settings in the BTK Settings menu that can be found in the QuickMenu!

 1. Camera Distance - This setting allows you to fine tune how far away the face camera is from you.
 2. UI Display Alpha Percentage - This setting allows you to set the level of transparency of the HUD element.